-Parkes was offered a pair of latex-palmed gloves to try out in the second half of a game between QPR and Borussia Mönchengladbach in July, 1975 by Wolfang Kleff, who was keeping goal for the opposition.
-Like Burridge, the Rangers shot-stopper took to them immediately and also so the business potential in supplying them to his peers.
-However, unlike Burridge, Parkes thought a bit bigger and went into business with Dave Holmes in 1979 to supply gloves to keeper of every level, forming a company called Sukan Sports.
-Sukan Sports becoming the official distributer of Uhlsport gloves in the UK, signing up a number of big names to act as brand ambassadors, including Joe Corrigan and Jimmy Rimmer, and selling their range via mail order, advertising in the likes of Shoot! and Match Weekly.
+Parkes was offered a pair of latex-palmed gloves to try out in the second half of a game between QPR and Borussia Mönchengladbach in July 1975 by Wolfang Kleff, who was keeping goal for the opposition.
+Like Burridge, the Rangers shot-stopper took to them immediately and also saw the business potential in supplying them to his peers.
+However, unlike Burridge, Parkes thought a bit bigger and went into business with Dave Holmes in 1979 to supply gloves to goalkeepers of every level, forming a company called Sukan Sports.
+Sukan Sports became the official distributer of Uhlsport gloves in the UK, signing up a number of big names to act as brand ambassadors, including Joe Corrigan and Jimmy Rimmer, and selling their range via mail order, advertising in the likes of Shoot! and Match Weekly.

 Gloves have become more durable thanks to latex foam treatments, not to mention stickier palms for "added hold"!
 New cuts and moulds have provided even more choice, far greater than keepers of the 1970s could even have imagined.
 Flat-palmed gloves, heavy padded finger roll gloves, snug-fitting negative cut gloves not to mention different colours and styles are available online and in sport stores everywhere.
 Yet despite the advancements in finger protection, materials and designs, the same is true today as it was when William Sykes patented his first prototype.
 It doesn't matter how good the glove is, they won't help you keep the ball out of the net if you can't dive for toffee...

 Germany's Jens Lehmann was once told he would be dropped from the national side if he continued to wear Nike goalkeeper gloves instead of the pair supplied by Adidas!
 The warning came in 2004 ater the keeper had just kept a clean-sheet against Iran.